 Welcome to the home of the Nevada State Old-Time Fiddlers' Contest, held in Eureka, Nevada

 Thank you to all the musicians who participated in the 2019 Nevada State Old-Time Fiddlers’ Contest, the audience who attended, and congratulations to all the winners!
-This year’s event will be held on May 1st and 2nd, 2020 at the Eureka Opera House, in Eureka, Nevada.
-We will be posting information for next year’s event as it approaches, so please check back often for the latest news!
+Next year’s event will be held on May 1st and 2nd, 2020 at the Eureka Opera House.
+We will be making updates and announcements on a regular basis, so bookmark this site and check back often for the latest news!

 A rich musical history.

 Everyone out west knows fiddle music, but where did it begin?
 “Old time fiddle tunes” are derived from European folk dance tunes such as Jig, Reel, Breakdown, Schottische, Waltz, Two Step and Polka.
 The fiddle may be accompanied by banjo or other instruments but are nevertheless called “fiddle tunes”.
 The genre traces from the colonization of North America by immigrants from England, France, Germany, Ireland, and Scotland.
 It is separate and distinct from traditions which it has influenced or which may in part have evolved from it, such as bluegrass, country blues, variants of western swing and country rock.

 To learn more about the town of Eureka, visit visiteurekanevada.com.